Staff

 Finance Manager

 Suzanne was born and raised in Albuquerque, NM.
 Her love of the outdoors began at a young age and has carried through to adulthood.
 She loves spending her free time connecting with family and friends, and loves living in the southwest.
 During the summer months, she will find any excuse to get to one of NM’s many lakes and rivers.
 Suzanne attended UNM’s Anderson School of Management and brings NM Wild a diverse skill set in nonprofit administration and management.
+E-mail Suzanne>>

 Nick Streit

-Friends of Rio Grande del Norte Coordinator
+Friends of Rio Grande del Norte Executive Director

 Getting into the family business at an early age (his father, Taylor, literally wrote the book on Fly Fishing New Mexico, as did his uncle Jackson for Colorado), Nick was guiding fisherman before he was old enough to drive them to the river.
 By the age of 17, Nick was a member of the U.S. fly fishing team that took second place in the World Championships in Wales.
 In 2004 Nick, along with his wife Chrissy, opened the Taos Fly Shop.
 The shop has grown from its humble beginnings and is now Northern NM’s premier Fly Shop.
 In 2012, Nick, along with longtime friend and fellow guide Ivan Valdez, purchased The Reel Life, a fly shop and guide service in Santa Fe.
+Nick has also done considerable volunteer work for conservation groups like Trout Unlimited and the Wildlife Federation.
+In recent years, Nick was the driving force behind the Red River Habitat improvement project, which raised nearly 1 million dollars for habitat restoration on the Lower Red River.
+If not at work, Nick is usually camping, hunting of fishing in the woods somewhere with his wife Chrissy and their two children, Taylor and Christian.
+E-mail Nick>>

 BJ Trejo